rippey81/sysadmin-lab/README.md

 # 🛠️ SysAdmin Home Lab: 60-Day Training Bootcamp

 Welcome to my personal 60-day system administration lab journey.
-This project documents my hands-on learning process to become a competent Linux and Windows systems administrator, while building a strong foundation in scripting, automation, and real-world IT infrastructure.
+This project documents my hands-on learning process to become a competent Linux and Windows systems administrator, structured as a day-by-day hands-on journey to sharpen core skills in Linux, Windows, networking, scripting, automation, and cloud technologies, and real-world IT infrastructure.

 ---